TurnerE8/Flight-Price-Predictor/README.md

 # Segment 1 Deliverable: Data Cleaning and Presentation
 - Content
-  - Clean data by eliminating unnecessary columns
+  - Clean data by eliminating unnecessary columns (legID, fairBasisCode, elapsed Days, baseFare, seatsRemaining, 'segment' columns)
+   - creation of a new column named: "searchDaysBeforeFlight"
+   - store the five files into dataframes, convert to csv and merge into one dataframe
   - Creation of one stored data table
 - Presentation
   - Selected topic and reasoning behind the selection